FAQs

 Below are answers to some of the most commonly asked questions about our unique program.
 If you don’t see the answer to your question, please feel free to reach out!

 Startups apply online to participate in a cohort focused on a theme of interest to our pharma members.
-Ten startups are selected to participate in PharmaU(TM), our 10-week educational and mentoring program that culminates with a private, members-only Showcase Event.
-Our educated startups present their refined pitches to pharma members and may have one-on-one meetings with members at the Showcase Event.
+Ten startups are selected to participate in PharmaUTM, our 10-week educational and mentoring program that culminates with a pharma-oriented Pharmatech Innovation Summit.
+Our educated startups present their refined pitches to pharma members and may have one-on-one meetings with members at the Summit.

 PharmStars’ members are forward-thinking biopharma companies who recognize the importance of digital health innovation in supporting their strategic business goals and ultimately improving patient outcomes.
 These biopharma firms enjoy many benefits from their PharmStars membership, including access to PharmStars’ curated cohorts of qualified, educated, and engaged digital health startups.

-In the Fall of 2025, there will be a cohort of 10 startups that will participate in our 10-week PharmaU program.
-This is the second of the two cohorts in 2025.
+In the Spring of 2026, there will be a cohort of 10 startups that will participate in our 10-week PharmaU program.
+This is the first of the two cohorts in 2026.

 Participating startups can be based anywhere in the world.
 On average about 40% of the startups accepted into the program have been headquartered outside of the US.
 Our international participants have gained a lot from participating in the PharmStars accelerator.

-Each pharma member designates a champion to liaise between their firm and PharmStars' startups, including at the Showcase Event.
+Each pharma member designates a champion to liaise between their firm and PharmStars' startups, including at the Pharmatech Innovation Summit.
 The champions are director-level or higher with strong internal relationships, demonstrated interest and comfort in working with startups, and familiarity with their firm’s digital health needs and strategy.

 Yes, our pharma members assist in the selection of our cohort themes.

 No, members are not involved in selection of the startups.
-Pharma members will meet startups in person for the first time at the Showcase Event.
+Pharma members will meet startups in person for the first time at the Summit.

 PharmaU is PharmStars’ unique, proprietary educational program, developed and led by the PharmStars team.
 PharmaU consists of three parts: